Awoniyi: Liverpool loanee wants Super Eagles chance | Goal.com

 Liverpool loanee Taiwo Awoniyi believes he has done enough to get a call-up to the Nigeria national team.

-The forward has represented the West Africans at the U17, U20 and U23 levels but has struggled to gain attention from the senior national team coaches.
+The forward has represented the West Africans at U17, U20 and U23 level but has struggled to gain attention from the senior national team coaches.

-Awoniyi’s teammates at the youth level Leicester City forward Kelechi Iheanacho and APOEL goalkeeper Francis Uzoho have become a key member of the Super Eagles while Watford striker Isaac Success has also been given a chance in the past.
+Awoniyi’s teammates at youth level, Leicester City forward Kelechi Iheanacho and APOEL goalkeeper Francis Uzoho, have become key members of the Super Eagles while Watford striker Isaac Success has also been given a chance in the past.

 The 22-year-old has been with Liverpool since 2015 but has spent his time on loan featuring for FSV Frankfurt, NEC, Royal Excel Mouscron, Gent and recently Mainz.